Australia’s best beaches

 Beaches near Darwin

-"Running along [Mindil Beach], which is always quiet, and seeing the sun set is my way of knowing I am home."
+"Running along Mindil Beach – which is always quiet – and seeing the sun set is my way of knowing I am home."

-Also near Darwin is Mindil Beach.
+Near the Northern Territory town of Darwin is Mindil Beach.
 Although swimming isn’t recommended, the beach is still well worth a visit because of the festivities that happen along its shores during the dry season.
 At the Mindil Beach Sunset Markets, you’ll find food from all over the world as well as an incredible view of the town’s famous sunsets.
 If you need to cool off, visit Darwin’s Waterfront Precinct.
 Located just a five-minute walk from the city centre, you’ll find a man-made lagoon for children, a popular wave pool, a saltwater beach and several great eateries.Show more

 Beaches near Adelaide